 HOW TO GET TO BANTAYAN:

-There are cheap airfares from Manila-Cebu’s Mactan International Airport and is a 1hr.10min. flight south from Manila.
+There are cheap promo airfares from Manila to Cebu’s Mactan International Airport and is an hour flight south from Manila.
 There are many hotels to choose from in Cebu City, which is a 30 to 45 minute taxi ride depending on traffic – from Mactan Int’l Airport in Lapu Lapu City, Cebu.
 Hop on a bus at the North Bus Terminal in Cebu City near SM Mall.
 New and modern Ceres Buses run all day at P70 to P80 to the port town of Hagnaya in northern Cebu, and from there you’ll hop a 75min.
 Ferry to Bantayan Island.

 HOW TO GET TO CALAGUAS:

 Get enough carbohydrates (travel time takes up to 10 hours)